Feast of the Seven Sorrows of Mary

 My dead Jesus, I see that your disciples hasten to depose You from the Cross.
 Joseph and Nicodemus, who have remained hidden until now, with courage and without fearing anything, now want to give You an honorable burial.
 So they take hammers and pincers, to perform the sacred and sad unnailing from the Cross, while your pierced Mama stretches out Her maternal arms to receive You on Her lap.
 My Jesus, while they unnail You, I too want to help your disciples to sustain your Most Holy Body; and with the nails they remove from You, nail me completely to Yourself.
 With your Holy Mother, I want to adore You and kiss You, and then enclose myself in your Heart, never to leave again.

-Seventh Sorrow – When it was laid in the sepulchre or tomb.
+Seventh Sorrow – When He was laid in the sepulchre or tomb.

 Hours of the Passion – Twenty-fourth Hour